kushagraa-j/cpp/notes/00.INTRO/0.03.How-to-develop-a-program?/main.md

 - I want to make a program which adds two numbers
 - I want to make a program to calculate my BMI
 - I want to make a program to provide me the map to heaven
+- I want to make a program that can calculate my average marks

 ## How